 The Martingale method

-The best-known of all roulette strategies, Martingale is a notorious system that casinos have long since neutralized by capping the table stakes.
+The best-known of all roulette strategies, Martingale is a notorious red and black roulette strategy that casinos have long since neutralized by capping the table stakes.
 Although I suggest you avoid this like the plague, it’s still important to know what it is, and why it’s destined to fail.

 ‘Martingaling’ involves placing even money roulette bets like red or black, and doubling your stake on the next spin if you lose.